kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 Name:	dnac.domain.com
 Address: 10.10.0.20

-nslookup pnpserver.base2hq.com
+nslookup pnpserver.domain.com
 Server:		10.10.0.250
 Address:	10.10.0.250#53

-pnpserver.base2hq.com	canonical name = dnac.base2hq.com.
+pnpserver.domain.com	canonical name = dnac.domain.com.
-Name:	dnac.base2hq.com
+Name:	dnac.domain.com
 Address: 10.10.0.20
 ```

 ### PnP Connect Portal
 The PNP connect portal is where a device would land that had internet connectivity which had not been able to contact DNA Center through either * *option 43* * or * *dns resolution* * and for this method to work, the pnp connect portal must be set up accordingly on the customers virtual account.

-Benefits to this methodology are that devices can be whitelisted on the pnp-connect portal and specifically pointed to one cluster or another with the profile file configured.
+Benefits to this methodology are that devices can be whitelisted on the pnp-connect portal and specifically redirected to one cluster vs another with the profile file configured for the matching device serial number.

 The steps to complete in order to use this method are as follows: